simurai/user-styles/README.md

 1. Install one of those "user-styles" browser extensions, like [User CSS](https://chrome.google.com/webstore/detail/user-css/okpjlejfhacmgjkmknjhadmkdbcldfcb) for Chrome.
 2. Click on the "Get the styles" link above that you want to use, then copy the CSS styles.
 3. Go to the appropriate site, for example [twitter.com](https://twitter.com/) if you want to use "Twitter (wide)", open the extension and paste the copied CSS styles.
 4. Done!
-It should look somewhat close to the screenshot above.
+It should look somewhat close to the screenshot.

 ### Some notes:

 - Only tested in Chrome.
 But should still work in other browsers too.
+- There are probably a few bugs or inconsistencies.
 - The styles might break if the site changes the class names.